polar-app/polar-app/_posts/2019-12-11-1-80-Enhanced-Mobile-Windows-Spaces-within-Tags.md

 First, we've decided to offer a 1 year license of Polar for just $19.95.
 Normally the bronze version of Polar is $4.99 per month so this is nearly a $40 savings.

-I wanted to do this because a number of our student users commented that paying per month was expensive and $4.99 was difficult when you're living out of a dorm and eating ramen noodles.
+I wanted to do this because a number of our student users commented that paying per month was expensive and $4.99 per month was difficult when you're living out of a dorm and eating ramen noodles.

 When 2.0 arrives, which should land sometime in January, the mobile flashcard review is going to be a premium feature.